DoneDeal0/superdiff/README.md

 ## SUPPORT

-If you or your company use Superdiff, please show your support by buying me coffee: https://www.buymeacoffee.com/donedeal0
+If you or your company use Superdiff, please show your support by buying me a coffee: https://www.buymeacoffee.com/donedeal0

 <br/>